ludiemert/Projeto_Ice_Cream/README.md

-# Projeto_Ice_Cream
+# Project_Ice_Cream

+  Stage 03 of the Explorer Track, applying the knowledge acquired in HTML and CSS GRID, concepts and what was studied in Stage 2 Stage 3 apply to the design, animations and transitions in CSS.

   Building a responsive mobile-first web page using the prototype layout available in figma.
-Reinforcing my knowledge of HTML and CSS GRID apply concepts and what was seen in the Step 2 Step 3 versions apply to the design, animations and transitions in CSS.

 -----